CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab23-Gettingstarted.md

 1. **Voice Live API (Speech Playground):** A service within Azure AI Foundry that enables real-time speech interaction with agents, supporting natural conversation through speech recognition and voice synthesis.

-1. **Configuration Panel:** Divided into GenAI, Speech, and Avatar sections, it allows customization of the agent’s behavior, voice output, and visual representation.
+1. **Configure the agent:** Divided into GenAI, Speech, and Avatar sections, it allows customization of the agent’s behavior, voice output, and visual representation.

-1. **Custom Voice Agent:** A generative AI-powered agent that can be configured with different voices, avatars, and response styles to simulate real-world conversational scenarios.
+1. **Create Voice Agent:** A generative AI-powered agent that can be configured with different voices, avatars, and response styles to simulate real-world conversational scenarios.

 # Getting Started with lab